RickvBork/Programming-Project/README.md

 # An F1 Application

 ## The circuit map
-Use the map to select a circuit.
+Use the map to select a circuit and to show the amount of F1 races a country has hosted.
 Laptime information will be displayed in a linechart below the map.

 ### The map initiated on page load
 <img src="https://github.com/RickvBork/Programming-Project/blob/master/doc/section0pre.jpg" width="800">